lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 defined in other IETF standards, other standards bodies, or vendor proprietary formats along with corresponding OIDs that identify them.

-This list is left undfined in this document.
+This list is left undefined in this document.
 However, implementers can populate it with the formats that they wish to support.

 ~~~